Start Your Business

 +

-A fictitious name is a name that a person or business uses instead of their legal name.
-Fictitious names are also referred to as assumed names, “t/a” (trading as), “dba” (doing business as) or “aka” (also known as”).
-The fictitious name is also registered with the SCC.
-For example your business may be registered as “Smith Consulting LLC” but may also operate as “Smith Strategies”.
+Sometimes a business owner may register a fictitious name.
+A name that refers to a person or business who uses an alternate name instead of their legal name.
+Fictitious names may also be referred to as assumed names, “t/a” (trading as), “DBA” (doing business as) or “aka” (also known as”).

 Welcome